Maged325/Python-Portfolio/Web-Scraping-Projects/job-posting-scraper/readme.md

-# 🧠 Task 6: Web Scraping & Job Skills Analysis
+#  Web Scraping & Job Skills Analysis

 This project involves scraping real job listings related to **Data Analyst** roles from [RemoteOK.com](https://remoteok.com/) using Python and BeautifulSoup.
 The goal is to collect job data, clean it, and analyze the most in-demand **skills** and **locations** for remote data roles.